t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="ee"></a>
-*Q: Can DoxBox be used with RAID arrays?*
+*Q: Can LibreCrypt be used with RAID arrays?*

 *A:* Yes!
-DoxBox has been tested with, and works with, RAID arrays
+LibreCrypt has been tested with, and works with, RAID arrays

 * * *

 <a name="go"></a>
-*Q: Does DoxBox try to connect to the internet??*
+*Q: Does LibreCrypt try to connect to the internet??*

 *A:* Yes, but with a prompt and option to cancel first.

-DoxBox and DoxBox Explorer will **only ever** try to connect to the internet if either:
+LibreCrypt and LibreCrypt Explorer will **only ever** try to connect to the internet if either:

 * They have been configured to check for updates (by default this is on) In this case, they will only try to connect to the GitHub web site to retrieve version information.
-* There has been an error in installation, or the documents have been removed, in which case DoxBox will open the HTML file from the DoxBox website (DoxBox.eu - which currently redirects to DoxBox.eu)
+* There has been an error in installation, or the documents have been removed, in which case LibreCrypt will open the HTML file from the LibreCrypt website (LibreCrypt.eu - which currently redirects to LibreCrypt.eu)
 In both cases they will prompt before connecting to the Internet - simply click 'cancel' to prevent this.
-By default, both DoxBox and DoxBox Explorer are configured such that they will automatically check for updates once per month - this can be disabled in the 'settings' dialog.
+By default, both LibreCrypt and LibreCrypt Explorer are configured such that they will automatically check for updates once per month - this can be disabled in the 'settings' dialog.

 * * *

 <a name="gr"></a>
-*Q: How do I check DoxBox's exit code when passing parameters via the command line?*
+*Q: How do I check LibreCrypt's exit code when passing parameters via the command line?*

-*A:* The easiest way is to check DoxBox's exit code is to run it via a batch file.
+*A:* The easiest way is to check LibreCrypt's exit code is to run it via a batch file.

-For example, if you create a "DoxBox_cmdline.bat" file containing the following:
+For example, if you create a "LibreCrypt_cmdline.bat" file containing the following:

-		DoxBox.exe %1 %2 %3 %4 %5 %6 %7 %8 %9
+		LibreCrypt.exe %1 %2 %3 %4 %5 %6 %7 %8 %9
 		@echo Exit code: %ERRORLEVEL%

-and use "DoxBox_cmdline.bat" in places of "DoxBox.exe"
+and use "LibreCrypt_cmdline.bat" in places of "LibreCrypt.exe"

 * * *

 <a name="gr"></a>
-*Q: Why won't DoxBox accept my password when supplied via the command line parameter?*
+*Q: Why won't LibreCrypt accept my password when supplied via the command line parameter?*

 *A:* If you're using the "/silent" switch, try removing it and just clicking "OK" on the password dialog to confirm that your password and other details have been entered correctly.

-If DoxBox fails to mount, check your command line parameters carefully.
+If LibreCrypt fails to mount, check your command line parameters carefully.
 If your password or volume filename have spaces in them, you'll need to surround them with double-quotes (").
 Similarly "%" signs may be interpreted in batch files as batch file variables.

 * * *

 <a name="ea"></a>
-*Q: Do I have to partition my drive to use DoxBox?*
+*Q: Do I have to partition my drive to use LibreCrypt?*

-*A:* No. DoxBox volumes may be stored in files stored on your normal file system.
+*A:* No. LibreCrypt volumes may be stored in files stored on your normal file system.

 * * *

 <a name="eb"></a>
-*Q: I want to create a DoxBox partition on my unallocated space, but can't see it in the partition display - where is it?*
+*Q: I want to create a container partition on my unallocated space, but can't see it in the partition display - where is it?*

-*A:* For obvious reasons, the DoxBox only shows partitions which are reported to it by the OS.
+*A:* For obvious reasons, the LibreCrypt only shows partitions which are reported to it by the OS.

-Disk space which does not form any part of a partition (i.e. is not referenced in **any** partition table on the disk (primary or extended); reported as "Unallocated" by the Windows Disk Management tool) cannot be "seen" by DoxBox.
+Disk space which does not form any part of a partition (i.e. is not referenced in **any** partition table on the disk (primary or extended); reported as "Unallocated" by the Windows Disk Management tool) cannot be "seen" by LibreCrypt.

-To make use of such space, use the Windows Disk Management tool to create a new partition for it, and **then** use DoxBox to turn it into an encrypted partition.
+To make use of such space, use the Windows Disk Management tool to create a new partition for it, and **then** use LibreCrypt to turn it into an encrypted partition.

-Please note that DoxBox is **not** responsible for partitioning your hard drive - you should be using a partitioning tool for that!
+Please note that LibreCrypt is **not** responsible for partitioning your hard drive - you should be using a partitioning tool for that!

 * * *